 Don’t be fooled by the simplicity, we have seen great results with this exact strategy.
 If a consumer has had a positive experience with a business, they are usually more than happy to leave reviews.

-A simple, straightforward strategy can really work to boost your overall online reviews and reputation.
+A simple, straightforward strategy can really work to boost your overall online reviews and online reputation.

 Responding To Google Reviews